whitneyharper/Onramp-iOS-take-home-project/README.md

 - RandomQuoteViewController.swift

   This view controller displays a random quote from the API.
 Also allow the user to replace the current displayed quote with another one and allow the user to save a quote as a favorite.
-It depends on the `Favorite` & `Quote` models, along with the `RandomQuoteView` class.
+It depends on the `Favorite`,`Quote` and `QuoteFetcher` models, along with the `RandomQuoteView` class.

   The view controller has the following:
     - `randomButtonPressed` function that fetches a new quote from the API.